Abstract: The Prism Paradigm: Energy-Filter Map-Metaphor

 to hold more conservative political views.
 This association is particularly strong among those who are highly politically engaged.
 “In a combined sample of national survey respondents from 1996 to 2008, religiosity was associated with conservative positions on a wide range of attitudes and values among the highly politically engaged, but this association was generally weaker or nonexistent among those less engaged with politics.
 The specific political characteristics for which this pattern existed varied across ethno-religious groups.”
 (The Association of Religiosity and Political Conservatism: The Role of Political Engagement April 2012 DOI: 10.1111/j.1467-9221.2012.00875.x Ariel Malka, Yphtach Lelkes, Sanjay R Srivastava)

-Viktor Frankl, William James and Carl Jung:
+New Model: Integrative Approach and Synthesis-Consensus: Viktor Frankl, William James and Carl Jung:

 Spirit, spiritual and religious beliefs create meaning, a sense of reality, and ultimately meaning structures, reality, and truth and ultimately Meaning Structures, Reality, and Truth